 Phone: 800 461 9330 (United States and Canada)

-Training on slavery and human trafficking and related regulations is available through our third-party provider Assent University.
+Training on modern slavery and anti-human trafficking and related regulations is available through our third-party provider, Assent.
 With this training platform, both internal personnel and suppliers can build their capacity to identify and respond to slavery and human trafficking risks.
-Due to staff turnover, retirements and internal transfers, additional efforts to maintain continual training throughout the year are essential to help ensure new hires understand these important regulations.
+Annually, we review internal personnel with responsibility for supplier relationships in order to assign training and ensure awareness of relevant human rights concerns.

-In addition to the training, continuing education conferences and webinars for our supply chain risk management team are provided through Assent to help us better understand identification of, and risk mitigation of, any violations.
+In addition to training, continuing education webinars for our supply chain team are provided through Assent to help us better understand identification of, and risk mitigation of, any violations.

 The Allegion Board of Directors has overall responsibility for ensuring this statement complies with our legal and ethical obligations, and that all those under our control comply with it.

-This statement was approved by the Board of Allegion plc, on May 26, 2022.
+This statement was approved by the Board of Allegion plc on June 8, 2023.